johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn12]: Romans 6:4-13

-[^fn13]: in Clements, J.B.
+[^fn13]: Clements, J.B.
 2012, "Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners."
 Fuller Theological Seminary, School of Intercultural Studies.
 Doctor of Missiology.
 187pp.

 [^fn14]: As well as being trialled in Texas, USA and Wales, UK.

-[^fn15]: In the Burkinabé context, discipleship represents a concept imbued with dynamism, incorporating a sense of both inward, personal and outward, communal responsibility: to pass on spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.
-Discipleship also helpfully blurs hard edges between formally-trained leadership and informally-trained workers.
+[^fn15]: In Burkinabé contexts, discipleship represents a concept imbued with dynamism, incorporating a sense of both inward (personal) and outward (communal) responsibility: to both embrace and pass on spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.
+Discipleship also helpfully blurs boundaries between formally-trained and informally-trained workers.

 [^fn16]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research—including access to the dissertation: *Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners*.